 The 84-page document,"Turn Down the Heat: Why a 4°C Warmer World Must Be Avoided," was written for the World Bank by the Potsdam Institute for Climate Impact Research and Climate Analytics and published last week.
 The picture it paints of a world convulsed by rising temperatures is a mixture of mass chaos, systems collapse and medical suffering like that of the worst of the Black Plague, which in the 14th century killed 30 to 60 percent of Europe's population.
-The report comes as the annual United Nations Conference on Climate Change begins this Monday [Nov.
-26] in Doha, Qatar."
+The report came just in time for the 2012 United Nations Conference on Climate Change in Doha, Qatar."

 The U.N.
 Conference on Climate Change is occurring as I write, and I feel urgently the need to think about the article above from many perspectives.
 The Winter Solstice of 2012 is almost upon us, and I've been thinking about what this metaphor actually means.
 (And if the world ends in a little less than a month, I'll learn, if only briefly, to be more literal and less metaphorical about everything).